twitter/scrooge/README.md

 Scrooge is a thrift code generator for scala.

+It's meant to be a drop-in replacement for the apache thrift code generator.

 Since scala is API-compatible with java, you can use the apache thrift code generator to generate java files and use them from within scala, but the overhead of converting to/from java containers can sometimes be annoying.